 Our Composers Collage features six individuals who together encapsulate the diversity of Music by Black Composers.
-Representing both men and women composers, these people come from four major geographic regions (Africa, Europe, Latin America and the Caribbean, and North America), and their lives span the 18th through 21st centuries.
+Representing both men and women composers, these people come from four major geographic regions (Africa, Europe, Central America,, and the USA), and their lives span the 18th through 21st centuries.

 Samuel Coleridge-Taylor (1875-1912)

 Coleridge-Taylor was a British violinist, conductor, composer, and professor.
 He learned to play violin as a child, and studied at the Royal College of Music in London as a young man.
 He went on to write a great variety of music, from solo piano pieces to songs, pieces for small ensembles, orchestra, and choir, as well as music for the theatre.
 His Hiawatha’s Wedding Feast for chorus and orchestra (1895) was one of the most popular pieces of music in England for several decades.

 The Chevalier de Saint-Georges was born on the island of Guadeloupe in the Caribbean, the son of an enslaved woman and a French plantation owner.
 He moved with his parents to France when he was six years old.
 When he was thirteen, he began fencing lessons and he rapidly became one of the most famous swordsmen in Europe.
 His early musical training was in school, but later studied with the well-known French composer Joseph-François Gossec.
 He made his solo debut as a violinist at age twenty-seven, and went on to become an influential composer of his day.
 He also worked as a conductor, and founded his own orchestra.